 On April 15-16, the IMF organized the third conference on “Rethinking Macro Policy.”

 I had asked the panelists to concentrate not on current policy challenges, but on challenges in the “new normal.”
 I had implicitly assumed that this new normal would be very much like the old normal, one of decent growth and positive equilibrium interest rates.
 The assumption was challenged at the conference.

 On the one hand, Ken Rogoff argued that what we were in the adjustment phase of the “debt supercycle.”
 Such financial cycles, he argued, end up with debt overhang, which in turn slows down the recovery and requires low interest rates for some time to maintain sufficient demand.
 Under that view, while it may take a while for the overhang to go away, more so in the Euro zone than in the United States, we should eventually return to something like the old normal.

-Filed under: Economic Crisis, Economic outlook, Economic research, Emerging Markets, Español, Financial Crisis, Fiscal policy, Government, growth, IMF, International Monetary Fund, Latin America, Public debt | Tagged: Brazil, capital flows, central bank, Chile, financial stability, Latin America, Mexico, monetary policy, Peru | Leave a comment »
+Filed under: Advanced Economies, Asia, Economic Crisis, Economic outlook, Emerging Markets, Europe, Financial Crisis, Fiscal policy, Globalization, growth, IMF, International Monetary Fund, Multilateral Cooperation, Politics, Reform | Tagged: banking system, Ben Bernanke, Brazil, capital flows, central bank, economic recovery, euro area, Financial regulation, fiscal policy, IMF Annual Research Conference, Indonesia, interest rates, Larry Summers, Macroeconomic policies, Mexico, monetary policy, Olivier Blanchard, shadow banking, Sweden, United States | Leave a comment »